Undertale

-Undertale is a 2015 2D role-playing video game created by American indie developer Toby Fox.
+Undertale is a 2015 role-playing video game created by American indie developer Toby Fox.
 The player controls a child who has fallen into the Underground: a large, secluded region under the surface of the Earth, separated by a magical barrier.
-The player meets various monsters during the journey back to the surface, although some monsters might engage the player in a fight.
-The combat system involves the player navigating through mini-bullet hell attacks by the opponent.
-They can opt to pacify or subdue monsters in order to spare them instead of killing them.
+The player meets various monsters during the journey back to the surface, some of which may engage in combat.
+The combat system involves the player navigating through mini–bullet hell attacks by the opponent.
+They can opt to appease monsters in order to spare them instead of killing them.
 These choices affect the game, with the dialogue, characters, and story changing based on outcomes.

-Outside of artwork and character designs by Temmie Chang, Fox developed the entirety of the game by himself, including the script and music.
+Outside of artwork and character designs by Temmie Chang and other guest designers, Fox developed the entirety of the game by himself, including the script and music.
 The game took inspiration from several sources, including the Brandish, Mario & Luigi, and Mother role-playing game series, bullet hell shooter series Touhou Project, role-playing game Moon: Remix RPG Adventure, and British comedy show Mr. Bean.
-Originally, Undertale was meant to be two hours in length and was set to be released in mid-2014.
-However, development was delayed over the next three years.
+Undertale was originally meant to be two hours in length and was set to be released in mid-2014, but experienced delays.

-The game was released for OS X and Windows in September 2015.
-It was also ported to Linux in July 2016, PlayStation 4 and PlayStation Vita in August 2017, the Nintendo Switch in September 2018, and Xbox One in March 2021.
-The game was acclaimed for its thematic material, intuitive combat system, musical score, originality, story, dialogue, and characters.
-The game sold over one million copies and was nominated for multiple accolades and awards.
-Several gaming publications and conventions listed Undertale as game of the year, and others have since listed it as one of the greatest video games.
-Two chapters of a related game, Deltarune, were released in 2018 and 2021.
+Undertale was released for OS X and Windows in September 2015.
+It was ported to Linux in 2016, PlayStation 4 and PlayStation Vita in 2017, the Nintendo Switch in 2018, and Xbox One in 2021.
+The game was acclaimed for its thematic material, combat system, musical score, originality, story, dialogue, and characters, although reaction to the art style was mixed.
+It has sold at least five million copies.
+It was nominated for multiple accolades, including game of the year from several gaming publications and conventions, and is considered one of the greatest video games ever made.
+A game with a parallel story, Deltarune, released episodically from 2018 before its full 2025 launch; further chapters are in development.